Garden and Woodland Volunteers

 If you are interested in volunteering in the grounds or would like more information, please contact Kathryn Barlow and Dorothy Smith at firstname.lastname@example.org.

 Non-garden volunteers work mainly from May to September of each year.
 The Tea Room and Costume Museum are open weekly from Tuesday to Saturday during that time.
-Unfortunately, the Costume Museum will not be open this season.
+Unfortunately, the Tea Room will be closed until further notice.

-Other non-gardening activities of the Friends include the Friends archives, the Cary Bulletin, Cary Castle Mews greeters, cottage coffee morning, House docents, floral designers, garden tour guides, library, membership, and website.
+Other non-gardening activities of the Friends include the Friends archives, Government House archives, Cary Castle Mews greeters, coat check, cottage coffee morning, both garden and in House floral designers, library, membership, and website.
 Most of these activities are limited in their need for volunteers; therefore, anyone interested in volunteering may have to go on a waiting list.

 If you are interested in volunteering or would like more information please contact the Director of Non-Gardening Activities, Donalda Rossman, at Friends.GH@gov.bc.ca.